aneldev/dyna-job-queue/README.md

 queue.addJob('loadConfig', {endPoint: 'http://example.com/awesomeCondig'});
 queue.addJob('loadProfile', {endPoint: 'http://example.com/awesomeProfile'});

-// your `onJob` will be called with these jobs.
+// your `onJob` will be called for these jobs

 ```